codeTIT4N/rust-hello-wasm/README.md

 ## How to check the output of index.html
 You will need to serve it using lite-server.
 Just install the node_modules using ``npm install`` and then run it using ``npm start``.
-The you can see the output in the console of the browser.
+Then you can see the output in the console of the browser.

+Thankyou!